ENG517/Procedure/zitos/p-zitos-speedqueen-wash laundry-p2.md

 ## Drying your Clothes

-1. Remove clothes from the washer and move them into the dryer
+1. Remove the wet clothes from the washer and move them into the dryer.

+   Check the lint trap to ensure it is empty.

-2. Ensure the lint trap is empty
+2. **Alert**: Ensure the lint trap is empty

-3. **Optional**: add a dryer sheet or dryer balls
+3. **Optional**: Add a dryer sheet or dryer balls.

+    * This will help reduce dry time, and static clothes.

-4. Close dryer door
+4. Close dryer door.

+5. Press "WARM TEMP".

-5. Press start
+6. Press start on the dryer's control panel.

-    * **Note**: Settings will be in their default states
+Your clothes are now drying!
+The time remaining on the dry cycle will be displayed on the control panel.

-6. Clean the lint trap when the machine is finished
+**Alert**: Clean the lint trap when the machine is finished to avoid the risk of fire.

+Congratualations on washing your laundry, now enjoy your clean and fresh clothes!